 5. The Revenant*

 Visionary filmmaking and astonishing craft elevate an intense tale of survival and grit in The Revenant.
 Unforgettable sequences of stunning camerawork, chilling brutality and haunting poeticism create a breathtaking viewing experience.
 For a film of such visceral physicality, The Revenant is fundamentally spiritual; a contemplative expression of opposing ideologies regarding faith and a connection with the natural world.
-It’s also steadfast in deconstructing the exceptionalism of American primitive frontier myths and offering the grief Native Americans and even mother nature as additional perspective.
+It’s also steadfast in deconstructing the exceptionalism of American primitive frontier myths and offering the grief of Native Americans and even mother nature as additional perspective.
 It’s through showing the early establishment of a flawed commoditised system that The Revenant finds significance in this instance.

 “Sometimes it’s easy to forget that we spend most of our time stumbling around the dark.
 Suddenly, a light gets turned on and there’s a fair share of blame to go around.”